 The increasing volume of mutual trade between the countries leads to more frequent interactions between the companies.
 Because businesses do not always operate in perfect conditions, more business activities between the countries and their companies can also bring more disputes as parties might not be able to settle on certain issues.

 In such cases, companies often must resort to litigation in state and arbitration courts.
 In cases with involvement of companies from different countries, parties have to find qualified counsel in a foreign jurisdiction, counsel whose professional skills and expertise they can trust.

 As a part of our enhanced range of services and an expanded network of offices, we would like to offer a new service – Dispute resolution in CIS and Eastern Europe.

 Lawyers of GRATA International will represent the interests of clients in disputes across ten countries: Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Ukraine, and Uzbekistan.

 Our litigation lawyers have extensive experience of working on projects with in-depth expertise in dispute resolution and practical legal application according to local regulations.

 Our dispute resolution team is also strengthened by former judges who make the most of their vast experience and help our clients get a practical perspective on their case.
 These factors help us create an optimal strategy for handling the case and getting the desired outcome for our clients.

 For your convenience, GRATA International offers this service according to the “one-stop-shop” principle.
-All communication in relation to your project can be carried out with our lawyers and experts in Moscow, who will then coordinate all the work with our team in a different jurisdiction.
+All communication in relation to your project can be carried out with our lawyers and experts from offices in Russia, who will then coordinate all the work with our team in a different jurisdiction.

 Our team will be happy to assist you with: